 10. Take a Game of Thrones Tour

 If you are a huge Game of Thrones fan then why not take a tour and see all the filming locations and hear all the inside scoop.
 These tours can take anywhere from 2 hours to 5 hours.
-Getyourguide and Viatour have good tours with great reviews.
-There are also local tour companies that do tours as well.
+See some options with great reviews below!

 11. Franciscan Monastery Museum